MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/self-service-data-prep-with-dataflows.md

 section, you get a tour of how dataflows can be used in an organization.

 > [!NOTE]
-> You must have a paid PowerApps plan to use dataflows, but you are not charged separately for using dataflows.
+> You must have a paid Power Apps plan to use dataflows, but you are not charged separately for using dataflows.

 ### Load data to Common Data Service
-Dataflows can be used to populate entities in the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) that are then used in PowerApps applications.
+Dataflows can be used to populate entities in the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) that are then used in Power Apps applications.
 With a few clicks, you can integrate data from online and on-premises sources data sources.

 <!--from editor: In the last sentence above, should it change to "...on-premises data sources." ? -->